Anki Review | The Best Flashcard App Ever? (FREE Decks Included)

 Once you have created a Deck with questions and answers (or “Front” and “Back” as it would normally be called in Anki), the system will allow you to review the Cards in the Deck.

 It will show you the question first, and once you tap again, show you the answer.

-The above is the main crux of the SRS method, as based on the option you chose (Easy, Hard, Again).
+The above is the main crux of the SRS method, based on the option you chose (Easy, Hard, Again).
 Anki will then place the same card to reappear later again based on a specific duration, for example, 3 days later, 1 day later or in 10 minutes, respectively based on your choice.